Choose the best UI framework for a new line-of-business application

 Application performance and responsiveness

-This application is used in a hospital setting, which is a high-stress environment, so it's important that it's responsive and fast.
+This application is used in a hospital setting, which is a high-stress environment.
+It's important that it's responsive and fast.

 WPF fits this requirement.
 Applications built with WPF and .NET are performant and responsive.
 It's a good option for enterprise applications with multiple screens and complex data binding requirements.
 WPF also has a rich set of controls that can be used to build the application.